 Scott W. Drake.
 Mr. Drake, 50, has served as one of our directors since September 2013.
 Most recently, Mr. Drake served as President and Chief Executive Officer of the Spectranetics Corporation.
 Spectranetics, which was acquired by Philips in August of 2017, was a publicly-held company that developed, manufactured and distributed single-use medical devices used in minimally invasive procedures within the cardiovascular system.
 Prior to joining Spectranetics, Mr. Drake served as Senior Vice President, Operations of DaVita, Inc., a leading U.S. provider of kidney care and dialysis, from 2009 to August 2011.
 Previously, Mr. Drake held several positions of increasing responsibility within various healthcare business units at Covidien, Plc over a period of seventeen years including: Global Business Unit President, Respiratory and Monitoring Solutions, President, Valleylab (re-named as the Surgical Solutions Group) and Vice President and General Manager, Critical Care.
 Mr. Drake was named an EY 2014 Entrepreneur Of The YearTM.
 He is Chairman of the Board of Just Right Surgical and served on the Board of Directors of the Medical Device Manufacturers Association (MDMA).
 Mr. Drake holds a B.S. in Business Administration from Miami University of Ohio.
-Mr. Drake's significant leadership experience in the medical device industry provides him insight into the high-level corporate governance, executive compensation, regulatory (including FDA) and business management matters that the Company and the Board consider on a regular basis and gives him skills which the Board of Directors .
+Mr. Drake's significant leadership experience in the medical device industry provides him insight into the high-level corporate governance, executive compensation, regulatory (including FDA) and business management matters that the Company and the Board consider on a regular basis and gives him skills which the Board considers as valuable for evaluating and improving the Company's competitive position and serving as Chairman of the Board of Directors.